Skip to Content

 Create the scarf by gluing the blue stripes along it.
 Cut off the excess paper.

-Next, glue the completed scarf to the snowman’s neck.
+Next, help your child to glue the completed scarf to the snowman’s neck.

 Glue the carrot nose in between the eyes and mouth.